willcrichton/flowistry/README.md

 * Search for "Flowistry" and then click "Install".
 * Open a Rust workspace and wait for the tool to finish installing.

-**Note on platform support:** Flowistry does not yet support Windows or NixOS.
+**Note on platform support:** Flowistry does not yet support NixOS.
 Flowistry cannot provide pre-built binaries for ARM targets like M1 Macs, so Flowistry must be installed from scratch on these targets (this is done for you, but will take a few more minutes than usual).

 Alternatively, you can install it from source: